passelma42/Field-Sequencing/docs/Tutorial-NanoPack.md

 	For more information on how to install miniconda on your system have a look here: https://docs.anaconda.com/miniconda/

-Following these instructions should craete a dedicated environment and install all necessary dependencies:
+Following these instructions should create a dedicated environment and install all necessary dependencies:

 1. **Download** environment file
 	```bash